 - Breast pain as a result of breast surgery or defective implants which may rapture or calcify.

-- Women looking to remove breast implant completely and possibly have a breast lift to improve the appearance of natural breasts.
+- Women looking to remove breast implant completely and possibly have a breast lift.

 - Breast implants that are medically defective causing medical complications.